-Getting links, re-tweets, social media votes and bookmarks… this is the way that content spreads.
+Getting links (have you done a backlink analysis recently?), re-tweets, social media votes and bookmarks… this is the way that content spreads.
 This is the way you get real traffic that actually matters.

 This doesn’t entail kissing up to the blog owner (most of us hate strategic-sounding praise).
 What it means is creating a network that provides the payoff for all the effort you’ve put into your content.

 It takes time, but at least it actually works.

 I have seen some people who manage to leave exquisite, meaningful comments who also routinely score the first or second position.
 But I don’t recommend it.